 Cannabis and Your Insurance – What You Need to Know

-When cannabis became legal last October, Alberta led the Canadian charge in terms of quantity of licenses granted to recreational retail stores.
+When cannabis became legal in October 2019, Alberta led the Canadian charge regarding the number of licenses granted to recreational retail stores.
 While most provinces allowed a small handful of stores, Alberta blew the doors open with 17 private retailers.
 The day weed became legal, there were a dozen stores in and around the province’s capital, including six in Edmonton proper and two in Fort Saskatchewan.
-Two days later a further ten stores, most of them in Calgary, were granted licenses.
+Two days later, an additional ten stores (most of them in Calgary) were granted licenses.

 At Alpine Insurance, we’ve been receiving many questions about how the legalization of cannabis will or could impact insurance across Alberta.
 Here are the answers to some of the most common questions.

 Will the legalization of cannabis impact insurance rates in Alberta?

 No car insurance company has come out and said they’ll raise rates due to legalization.
 However, history shows that there is a chance we’ll see insurance rates go up in Alberta and across Canada.

 Using the example of our American neighbours, the states that have legalized cannabis have all seen accidents and car insurance premiums go up.
 In states that legalized cannabis, car insurance premiums went up an average of 3.2 percent between 2016 and 2017, compared to only 1.6 percent for those where it remains banned.